navigation

 The following indicators were used as metrics:

 Health Points (HP).
 A simple numerical value.
-Every time when the Red Team successfully exploited a vulnerability in the Blue Team’s services and captured the flag, the Blue Team lost HP.
-The more vulnerabilities the Red Team was able to exploit, the more HP the team lost.
+Every time when the red team successfully exploited a vulnerability in the blue team’s services and captured the flag, the blue team lost HP.
+The more vulnerabilities the red team was able to exploit, the more HP the team lost.
 HP was deducted once per round.

 Service Level Agreement (SLA).
 In the context of this scenario, SLA indicated the integrity and accessibility of a service.
 It was measured as a percentage (0–100%).
 The defending team lost SLA points if the service was made unavailable or malfunctioned at the moment the checker contacted it.
 The checker could access any service several times per round, but each team’s services were checked an equal number of times.
 The resulting SLA was calculated as the percentage of successful checks (when the service was available and fully functional) to the total number of checks.